Journal Articles

 Langus, A. (June, 2019).
 Pupillary Oscillations.
 Workshop on Infant Language Development (WILD) 2019.
 Child Language & Eyetracking: Analyses and Rationale (Clear).

 Saksida, A. & Langus, A. (January, 2014).
-Labelling objects and movements at 4 months.
+Labeling objects and movements at 4 months.
 Budapest CEU Conference on Cognitive Development (BCCCD 2014).
 Budapest, Hungary.

 Saksida, A., Langus, A., & Nespor, M. (2014).
 Word segmentation beyond statistics.
 International Congress of Infant Studies (ICIS).
 Berlin, Germany.